 Please enter school from Mayfield Avenue where possible.
 Turn right into school (through the green gate) with the enclosed outdoor Reception area on the left.
 Follow the path down the side of the outdoor area and down a few steps.
-The entrance into Reception is straight in front of you.
+The entrance into Reception Stoker and Reception Metcalfe is straight in front of you.

 There will be members of the Reception Team to welcome the children on the playground as they arrive and they will be encouraged to go straight into school independently and into their class.
 Staff will be on hand to support them on the corridor with their personal belongings and ensuring they are safely in their classroom ready for learning.

-There will be lots of staff around on the first few days to direct you with where to go, including all the Nursery Team.
+There will be lots of staff around on the first few days to direct you with where to go, including some of the Nursery Team.

 Please be patient with us at the end of the day as we need to get to know all the different people who may be collecting your child (yourselves, childminders, grandparents, staff from other settings, etc)